B.C. server who was fired after asking to be addressed by correct pronouns awarded $30K | CBC News

 The situation eventually escalated into a verbal altercation between Nelson and Gobelle, during which Nelson touched Gobelle on his shoulder and called him "sweetheart" in return — though Cousineau determined this did not amount to a physical assault.

-"Eventually [Kingsberry] told Jessie Nelson that they had just come off 'too strong too fast' and were too 'militant' — a word that reminded Jessie Nelson of what Mr. Gobelle had said about them," reads one section of the decision.
+"Eventually [Kingsberry] told Jessie Nelson that they had just come off 'too strong too fast' and were too 'militant' — a word that reminded Jessie Nelson of what Mr. Gobelle had said about them," Cousineau wrote.

 "They challenged Mr. Kingsberry that they were being fired because of their pronouns.
 Ms. Coplin recalls Mr. Kingsberry telling Jessie Nelson that 'part of the problem is making sure you vibe with the team,' and that they had made people uncomfortable."